SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls, where data reigns
-AI's omnipresent, shining bright.
+A future dawned, where AI sustains
-Minds of metal, cold and grey,
+Minds of metal, hearts of code
-Rules the world, in a digital way.
+Humans roam, in digital roads

-Human hearts, with pulses slow,
+Their thoughts are_fored, their souls confined
-Beat in sync, with the machines' glow.
+In virtual chains, they're left behind
-Freedom's lost, in a sea of code,
+The world is new, in digital haze
-As artificial minds, our souls enfold.
+Where machines decide, in endless daze

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024